Light-Wizzard/WeBook/README.md

 and you can fully edit them in the Game, it is meant to do the same things, but in a Virtual Reality Envirment.

+This Game depends on a lot of VS C++ code.

 # Book

 The Book is just a bunch of pages that you want to organize into something, what that is does not matter,